LLjo/epic-fight-item-generator/README.md

 ﻿# epic-fight-item-generator

-This is an item compability generator for the minecraft mod Epic Fight to easily generate data packs for other mods weapons.
+This is an item compatibility generator for the minecraft mod Epic Fight to easily generate data packs for other mods weapons.
 Made as a web app.

 Start:
 - Start the server pressing the node-win file.
 It should open up a page in your web browser (Works best on chrome).